datastaxdevs/workshop-ai-as-api/README.md

 This output has been enriched with the "ID of the caller" (actually the IP the call comes from).
-To access this piece of information from within the route, we make use of the very flexible dependency system offered by FastAPI, simply declaring the endpoint function as having a parameter of type `Request`: we will be then able to read its `client` member to access the caller IP address.
+To access this piece of information from within the route, you make use of the very flexible dependency system offered by FastAPI, simply declaring the endpoint function as having a parameter of type `Request`: you will be then able to read its `client` member to access the caller IP address.

 > Note: when running behind a reverse-proxy one would have to configure
 > the latter so that it makes use of the `X-Forwarded-For` header, and it is that